 DUI Arrests by Tampa Police Department

-The Tampa Police Department makes more than 1,700 arrests for DUI each year which is accounts for nearly one-half of the DUI arrests in Hillsborough County, FL.
-In fact, TPD has an entire unit of officers dedicated to DUI enforcement.
+The Tampa Police Department (TPD) makes more than 1,700 arrests for DUI each year.
+The DUI arrests by TPD account for nearly one-half of all DUI arrests in Hillsborough County, FL.
+In fact, TPD has an entire unit of officers dedicated to DUI enforcement known as the “TPD’s DUI Squad.”